 Adoption of this proposal will effect those shares held by the directors and executive officers of Roper in the same manner as it effects the shares held by other shareholders.
-For all shares, including those held by directors and executive officers of Roper, the voting power of those shares held less than four years will increase relative to the voting power of those shares held for four years or more.
+For all shares, including those held by directors and executive officers of Roper, the voting power of those shares held less than four (4) years will increase relative to the voting power of those shares held for four (4) years or more.

 The affirmative vote of holders of a majority of the outstanding shares is required for approval of this proposal.
-Consequently, any shares not voted (whether by abstention, broker non-vote or otherwise) will have the same effect as votes against the Amendment.
-If the Amendment is approved by the shareholders, it will become effective upon the filing of a Certificate of Amendment in accordance with the General Corporation Law of Delaware.
+Consequently, any shares not voted (whether by abstention, broker non-vote or otherwise) will have the same effect as votes against this proposed amendment to the Company's Certificate of Incorporation.
+If the amendment is approved by the shareholders, it will become effective upon the filing of a Certificate of Amendment in accordance with the General Corporation Law of Delaware.

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR APPROVAL OF THE AMENDMENT TO THE CERTIFICATE OF INCORPORATION TO ELIMINATE TIME PHASE VOTING AND GIVE ALL OUTSTANDING SHARES OF COMMON STOCK OF THE COMPANY ONE VOTE ON MATTERS PROPERLY SUBMITTED TO THE SHAREHOLDERS OF THE COMPANY FOR THEIR VOTE.
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR APPROVAL OF THE AMENDMENT TO THE CERTIFICATE OF INCORPORATION TO ELIMINATE TIME PHASE VOTING AND GIVE ALL OUTSTANDING SHARES OF COMMON STOCK OF THE COMPANY ONE (1) VOTE ON MATTERS PROPERLY SUBMITTED TO THE SHAREHOLDERS OF THE COMPANY FOR THEIR VOTE.